KM-1/amazigh-alphabet-search-view/README.md

 ---------------------------
-adapted for Tamazight by KM in crlca
+Adapted for Amazigh script by KM in CRLCA